 1. Abstract

 The goal of this project is to demonstrate the ability to improve nowcasting and numerical forecasting of extreme convective weather through the hourly assimilation of three-dimensional high-resolution (2-km) satellite retrieved water vapor soundings in a pre-operational environment.
 These soundings are called ‘PHSnABI’ soundings to denote the combination of Polar Hyperspectral Soundings (PHS) with GOES Advanced Baseline Instrument (ABI) multispectral water vapor sounding data.
 They simulate the soundings that will be obtained from future geostationary satellite hyperspectral sounding systems (e.g., the European MTG and the US Geo-XO).
 Recently, polar satellite microwave soundings provided by operational satellites (i.e., ATMS on Suomi NPP and JPSS, and the AMSU on the Metop) have been fused with the PHS and ABI data (hereafter PHSnMWnABI) to fill-in sounding data below clouds otherwise missing in the PHSnABI Infrared sounding profiles.
 Using direct broadcast polar hyperspectral infrared and microwave (MW) radiances from the Metop, Suomi-NPP, and NOAA-20 satellite with geostationary satellite multispectral infrared ABI radiances, high-resolution ‘PHSnMWnABI’ vertical temperature and water vapor soundings are derived, together with associated cloud and surface variable products., with low latency.
 NOAA and NASA have provided support for UW/CIMSS and HU/CAS, respectively, to jointly develop a demonstration system for producing the high-resolution sounding data and assimilating these data into Rapid Refresh (RAP) and High-resolution Rapid Refresh (HRRR) configured Weather Research and Forecasting (WRF) models.
 This system has been operating on a routine 24/7 research basis since early 2019 during which improvements in system performance and forecasting skill have been achieved.
 Routine validation statistics, based on radiosonde and aircraft temperature, humidity, and wind data, surface-based Stage-IV hourly precipitation measurements, and Storm Prediction Center provided severe storm reports, have demonstrated that the addition of the satellite soundings to the currently operational RAP initial forecast model analyses improve short range (0 to 12 hour) predictions [1,2]).
 Validation statistics used for model forecast improvement are shown in this proposal.
 This proposal contributes to achieving the HWT-3 objective priority "Identify and validate via testbed demonstrations new high temporal and spatial resolution in-situ and remotely-sensed observation datasets and dynamically consistent 3-D objective data analysis techniques to provide the best state of the current environment”.
 The objective is to demonstrate, in a pre-operational forecast environment, the nowcasting and numerical forecasting benefit of assimilating high-resolution satellite thermodynamic profile information (i.e., ‘PHSnMWnABI’ soundings) together with current operational data to improve analyses and forecasts of atmospheric state (i.e., pressure, temperature, humidity, and wind) and extreme weather phenomena (e.g., tornado, hail, strong winds, extreme precipitation, etc.).
-This objective will be achieved by first increasing the computational reliability of the current ‘PHSnMWnABI’ data production and the assimilation/analysis/forecast system product availability by transforming the existing UW/HU research based ‘PHSnMWnABI’ computer system into a reliable operational system using the Amazon Web Services (AWS) Cloud.
-This project will leverage resources being provided through a NASA/LaRC project to demonstrate the ability to produce the PHSnMWnABI high-resolution soundings using the AWS Cloud and to assimilate them into a WRF model to produce numerical forecasts of atmospheric parameters, including clouds, aerosols, and aviation forecast products, as part of the NASA/LaRC Satellite ClOud and Radiation Property retrieval System (SatCORPS).
+This objective will be achieved by first increasing the computational reliability of the current ‘PHSnMWnABI’ data production and the assimilation/analysis/forecast system product availability by transforming the existing UW/HU research-based ‘PHSnMWnABI’ computer system into a operational system using the Amazon Web Services (AWS).
+This project will leverage resources being provided through a NASA/LaRC project to demonstrate the ability to produce the PHSnMWnABI high-resolution soundings using the AWS and to assimilate them into a WRF model to produce numerical forecasts of atmospheric parameters, including clouds, aerosols (WRF-Chem is needed if you want predict aerosols, maybe it is cloud hydrometer variables??), and aviation forecast products, as part of the NASA/LaRC Satellite ClOud and Radiation Property retrieval System (SatCORPS).

 Project Narrative